Delete Vs Permanently Delete

 Delete Forever in Gmail

-If you want to permanently delete a message in Gmail without it staying in the Trash for 30 days, this is an option and you have a few ways in Gmail to delete forever.
+If you want to permanently delete a message in Gmail without waiting 30 days, you can do it directly from the Trash:

 - Single email: Go to the Trash, right-click the email, and choose Delete forever.